dcferg13/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-Analyzing Amazon reviews written by members of the paid Amazon Vine program
+Analyzing Amazon reviews written by members of the paid Amazon Vine program Tools used for this analysis include AWS, ETL, pgAdmin and Jupyter Notebook.
 ## Overview
-  The purpose of this analysis is to look at a dataset of reviews on musical instruments on Amazon.
+  The purpose of this analysis is to look at a dataset of reviews on Amazon.
 Then analyze how the Vine program reviews compare to reviews not a part of the vine program.
+  In this analysis we used the Musical Instruments Dataset from the Amazon REview datasetsLinks.
+To complete the analysis we extracted the dataset into a DataFrame, transformed the DataFrame into four separate DataFrames that match the table schema we made in pgAdmin using an ETL.
+Then, we uploadedcthe transformed data into the appropriate tables and ran queries in pgAdmin to confirm that the data has been uploaded.
 ## Results
 Analysis of the dataset results is below: